srvr-farm/cpuwatch/README.md

-# cpuwatch
+# cpuwatch - Linux CPU Monitor for the Terminal

-`cpuwatch` is a read-only terminal monitor for Linux CPU clocks, physical-core utilization, package power, configured power limits, and temperatures.
+`cpuwatch` is a read-only Linux CPU monitor and terminal TUI for CPU clock speed, per-core utilization, RAPL package power, configured power limits, and temperatures.
+It is useful when you want a lightweight Rust alternative or companion to tools like `watch`, `sensors`, `htop`, `btop`, and `turbostat`.

 The default mode is an interactive terminal UI.
 A `--once` mode is also available for scripts, diagnostics, and non-interactive environments.

+## What You Can Monitor

+Use `cpuwatch` when you want to:

+- Monitor CPU frequency and clock speed on Linux from a terminal.
+- Watch per-physical-core CPU utilization instead of only per-thread CPU usage.
+- Inspect Intel RAPL or AMD RAPL package power draw in watts.
+- See Linux powercap limits, power level durations, and configured AMD PPT/TDC/EDC values.
+- View CPU temperature readings from `lm-sensors` alongside clocks and power.
+- Debug laptop, desktop, workstation, homelab, and server CPU performance without changing governors, power limits, or fan settings.

 ## Features